-- Work injured or excess employees from within the workplace, - Participants of equal employment opportunity programs from established registers (e.g. SA Government Youth Training Scheme, SA Public Sector Aboriginal Recruitment and Development Strategy, Strategy for the

-Employment of People with Disabilities, Trainee employment Register, University Graduate Youth Recruitment Initiative.
+- Work injured or excess employees from within the workplace, - Participants of equal employment opportunity programs from established registers (e.g. SA Government Youth Training Scheme, SA Public Sector Aboriginal Recruitment and Development Strategy, Strategy for the Employment of People with Disabilities, Trainee employment Register, University Graduate Youth Recruitment Initiative.

-If there are no suitable work injured or excess employees or participants of equal employment opportunity programs, then the vacancy must be forwarded to People and Culture, System Performance and Service Delivery, Department for Health and Ageing for advertising on Jobs SA.
+If there are no suitable work injured or excess employees or participants of equal employment opportunity programs, then the vacancy can be submitted for advertising on the I Work for SA job board.

-Vacancies below ASO6 (or salary equivalent) should be advertised on Jobs SA in the first instance to ascertain the availability of suitable applicants from within the public sector.
-Approval to advertise vacancies below ASO6 (or salary equivalent) outside the public sector must be obtained from the Executive Director People and Culture, System Performance and Service Delivery, Department for Health and Ageing to gain approval, it must be demonstrated that there are not, or there are not likely to be, any suitable applicants from within the public sector.
+Vacancies below ASO6 (or salary equivalent) should be advertised on I Work for SA in the first instance to ascertain the availability of suitable applicants from within the public sector.
+Approval to advertise vacancies below ASO6 (or salary equivalent) outside the public sector must be obtained from the relevant delegate in accordance with local HR Delegations.
+To gain approval, it must be demonstrated that there are not, or there are not likely to be, any suitable applicants from within the public sector.

-People and Culture, System Performance and Service Delivery is responsible for considering work injured or excess employees within the Department for Health and Ageing, including any departmental employees who do not occupy a substantive position or do not have a right of return to any position within the Department and have not been formally declared excess to requirements.
+Consideration must be given to work injured or excess employees who do not occupy a substantive position or do not have a right of return to any position and have not been formally declared excess to requirements.